 - Language education individually adapted to each child, so that they learn French as well as possible whilst developing their other languages: Czech and English.

-- Fully bilingual tuition is possible from the Infants section (PS) in French and English.
+- Fully bilingual tuition is possible from the middle department (MS) in French and English.

 The stand-alone building